Who is eligible for a Harvard Graduate Loan?

 How does interest accrue on my Harvard Graduate Loan?

-While your student loan is deferred during enrollment, simple interest accrues daily on the principal you borrowed.
+While your education loan is deferred during enrollment, simple interest accrues daily on the principal you borrowed.
 After your 6-month grace period, the interest that accrued during enrollment capitalizes, which means it is added to the principal and interest then accrues on the entire balance.

 When am I required to begin making payments on my Harvard Graduate Loan?

 Students may choose full deferment while in school or choose to make payments while enrolled.
-The loan will officially enter repayment status 6 months after you graduate or drop below half-time, and your full amortized payment will be due each month.
+The loan will officially enter repayment status six months after you graduate or drop below half-time, and your full amortized payment will be due each month.

 There is no penalty for early repayment.